 The only way I can think of to address this question is to ask what it is reasonable for any individual to want for himself, and to derive a universalizable result from that.
-I realize that this is not only a strange form of moral argument-regarding rights as a kind of generally disseminated intrinsic good9-but also very unclear in its results: I don't suggest that we can assign any straightforward measure of utility to the status of being inviolable.
+I realize that this is not only a strange form of moral argument-regarding rights as a kind of generally disseminated intrinsic good-but also very unclear in its results: I don't suggest that we can assign any straightforward measure of utility to the status of being inviolable.
 Yet I believe there is something in Kamm's approach.
 As she says, we can regard inviolability as having an agent-neutral value for everyone, which would be defeated by a moral system that endorsed the violation of anyone for the greater good.
-We can distinguish the desirability of not being tortured from the desirability of its being impermissible to torture us; we can distinguish the desirability of not being murdered from the desirability of our murder's being impermissible; we can distinguish the desirability of not being coerced from the desirability of its being impermissible to coerce us.
+We can distinguish the desirability of not being tortured from the desirability of its being impermissible to torture us; we can distinguish the desirability of not being murdered from the desirability of our murder's being impermissible; we can distinguish the desirability of not being coerced from the desirability of not being murdered from the desirability of us being impermissible; we can distinguish the desirability of not being coerced from the desirability of not being murdered from the desirability of our murder's being impermissible; we can distinguish the desirability of not being coerced from the desirability of not being impermissible to coerce us.
 These are distinct subjects, and they have distinct values.
 To be tortured would be terrible; but to be tortured and also to be someone whom it was not wrong to torture would be even worse.